Nuttanicha-K/Exoplanets_habitat/README.md

 If you notice any issues or have any suggestions, feel free to share your advice.

 EDIT 1:
-In the **First version** file, the selected features include planet radius, planet mass, stellar mass, effective temperature, and distance.
+In the **First draft** file, the selected features include planet radius, planet mass, stellar mass, effective temperature, and distance.
 The features I focused on are the Earth reference units, specifically planet radius and planet mass.
 However, the output data from this version does not provide the clear analysis I had initially expected.
 This may include incorporating other factors like orbital period and stellar temperature to gain a more comprehensive understanding of the data.

 *Work in progress..*